numb86/docs.getdbt.com/website/docs/docs/cloud/git/setup-azure.md

 :::important

-Azure DevOps no long
-This is no longer a recommended workflow and admins using service users should [migrate](#migrate-to-service-principal) to Entra ID [service principals](https://learn.microsoft.com/en-us/entra/identity-platform/app-objects-and-service-principals) in the future.
+Service users are no longer a recommended method for authentication and accounts using them should [migrate](#migrate-to-service-principal) to Entra ID [service principals](https://learn.microsoft.com/en-us/entra/identity-platform/app-objects-and-service-principals) in the future.
 Service prinicpals are the [Microsoft recommended service account type](https://learn.microsoft.com/en-us/entra/architecture/secure-service-accounts#types-of-microsoft-entra-service-accounts) for app authentication.

-We strongly recommend [migrating](migrate-to-service-principal) to a service principal as soon as possible.

 :::